PLAN A COLORADO TROUT FISHING VACATION

 In 2023, the Colorado Parks and Wildlife Commission gave portions of the Taylor River and the Gunnison River Gold Medal status.
 This designation is given to the most elite trout fisheries in the state.
 Gold Medal waters must provide long-lasting and healthy habitats for fish of all ages.
 The portions of the rivers that are Gold Medal include 20 miles of the Taylor River below Taylor Park Reservoir and 12.5 miles of the Gunnison River starting west of the town of Gunnison at Twin Bridges extending up to the town of Almont.

-In the winter the Taylor River is the only place to fly fish in the valley.
-Downstream below the dam for a 1/3rd mile stays ice free due to the temperature of the water.
-This is the Catch and Release section of the Taylor, often referred to as the C&R. The primary fly to use here most of the year is the Mysis Shrimp in a variety of ties.
+In the winter, the Taylor River is the only place to fly fish in the valley.
+Downstream below the dam for a third of a mile stays ice-free due to the temperature of the water.
+This is the catch-and-release section of the Taylor, often referred to as the C&R. The primary fly to use here most of the year is the Mysis Shrimp in a variety of ties.
 The big fish here will rise to a well-presented single dry fly if a hatch is happening and your tippet is tiny.
-If these techniques aren’t producing for you try some small midges and emergers.
+If these techniques aren’t producing, try some small midges and emergers.
 The last resort is always to try something outside the box.
 Maybe that fly you’ve been carrying unused for 10 years is the one that pays off.

 The rest of the Taylor fishes normally for a western river.
 Most people use 4X-5X leaders and tippets.
 Fish the hatch as it comes off and then be ready to switch back to a dry-dropper as necessary.
 Hare’s Ears, Zebra Midges and Psycho Princes are just a few of the large selection of nymph patterns that will catch fish on the Taylor.
 These are often hung off the back of large foam flies like Pool Toys and Chubby Chernobyls.